The APEX Project

 APEX introduced Array Morphology as a generalization of data flow analysis for array languages.

 Robert Bernecky's MSc thesis describes the compiler and details its performance.
-The APEX thesis is available in PostScript (1.07 MB) and in PDF (651 KB).
+The APEX thesis is available here: PDF (651 KB).

 A related Technical Report describes the internals of the APEX compiler in more detail.
-The Technical Report is available in PostScript (267 KB) and PDF (133 KB).
+The Technical Report is available here: PDF (133 KB).

 Other downloadable papers on compiled APL include: